6 Reasons to Not Pay the Ransom in a Ransomware Attack

 For businesses, this only adds insult to injury.
 The hackers clearly win, and the business suffers the embarrassment of having paid up and received nothing in return.

-Reason #2: When You Pay the Ransom, it Only Encourages the Criminals to Launch More Attacks
+Reason #2: When You Pay the Ransom, It Only Encourages the Criminals to Launch More Attacks

 When you pay a hacker a ransom during a ransomware attack, it just funds their operations and encourages them to continue their criminal actions and behaviors on other companies.
 You are basically just funding cyber terrorism when you give in to their demands.